mpanchmatia/PersonalizedBulkSMS/README.md

 3.3 Use Prefix value as per your choice.
 E.g. "Jai Gurudev !" , "Jai SwamiNarayan !", "Hi !", "Hello !" etc.

 3.4 The file name to stroe 'sent SMS counter' is configurable.
 For the first time write 0 in the counter file.
 This feature is useful, in case you want to send 2000 SMS and daily you can send only 100 SMS.
 At the end of each execution, the counter value will be updated.
-Next day, the application will not send SMS again, it will start from next available entry.
+Next day, the application will not send SMS again to same set of people, it will start from next available entry.

 3.5 Address book file name is also configurable.